Logan1x/Python-Scripts/README.md

 python youtube-bot-windows.py
 ```

+### Blog Reader

+BLog Reader is the terminal reader that scrapes the article from (planet dgplug)[http://planet.dgplug.org/] and displays it on the terminal.

+It seprates the content accrding to the screen size.

 #### NOTE:
 In case your browser stoped working delete/comment the following line in the script.
 #### _Linux_